Cawinchan/HTXCapstone_scripts/README.md

 * To optimise the use of `String` from Arduino library, use `sprinf` instead. ([tutorial](https://cpp4arduino.com/2020/02/07/how-to-format-strings-without-the-string-class.html))

 ## [ESP32 Sensor API](https://github.com/Cawinchan/HTXCapstone_scripts/tree/main/Sensorscripts/Esp32)
-### Access the bme680 (CO2 sensor for Human Breathe Detection), bmi160 (IMU sensor for localisation), microphone (Microphone sensor for Voice Activity Detection), mlx90640 (Thermal Infrared Red Camera for Human Body Detection).
+### Access the bme680 (CO2 sensor for Human Smell Detection), bmi160 (IMU sensor for localisation), microphone (Microphone sensor for Human Sound Detection), mlx90640 (Thermal Infrared-Red(IR) Camera for Human Body Detection).

+Allows for the reading of sensor values from their respective sensors.

 Code should contain the following functions as API: